May 22, 2026

 The secured loan lender will evaluate how much the asset’s value is compared to the amount you’re trying to borrow.
 If your LTV is lower, then your rates are more favorable.

 You’ll be required to make monthly payments over a certain term.
-Missing payments can lead to repossession of the asset.
+Missing payments can lead to the repossession of the asset.

 There are several types of secured loans, from personal loans to title loans.
 Each comes with its own features and use cases.